DDahlitz/GAZoidbergUnit2Project/README.md

 Jquery added in the index.ejs file in Script tags
 The cards made with Flex box were cleaned up and images placed flush with top, right, and left Cards given max-height with overflow hidden

+jquery placed in a separate ejs file and linked through a partial